 A Master’s degree prepares a person with additional knowledge and necessary skills in the field in order to teach, become a practitioner, or conduct research.
 Candidates have the option to choose among five areas of specialization:

 - Agricultural Communication

 - Community and Extension Education

 - International Development

 Students pursuing a Master's degree are expected to develop an individualized project in cooperation with their adviser and advisory committee.
 ACEL offers both the M.S. (thesis or non-thesis option) and the M.Ed. degrees.
-A new on-line Master's degree is being launched Autumn Semester, 2012.
 Course work is comprised of a combination of core foundation courses, specialization requirements, electives, a cognate area outside Agricultural and Extension Education, and a Master's project or thesis.

 Master of Science (M.S.)

 - M.S. - Thesis Option The purpose of a thesis is to discover new knowledge.
 Students will work closely with their adviser and graduate advisory committee to identify an appropriate topic and conduct research to discover new knowledge in a systematic manner.
 M.S. programs should include a thesis research project that reflects individual scholarship and addresses a topic significant and important to the student's specialization area.
 Each M.S. thesis option program must have a minimum of 30 semester credit hours.

 - M.S. - Non-Thesis Option This option requires a non-thesis project that, generally, applies or restructures existing knowledge.
 A project will be a creative endeavor.
 Examples include: a teaching manual, teaching materials, field study, student self-study package, evaluation material, a needs survey, a communication campaign, an online website, an educational video, a magazine/publication, a multimedia package, or a crisis plan.

 Masters of Education (M.Ed.)